 Node Setup

-A user joins the network by installing the CLI tool or accessing the web interface.
-This turns their device into a node capable of generating proofs.
+A user joins the network by using the CLI tool or accessing the web app.
+This turns their device into a node capable of generating zero-knowledge proofs.

 2